gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 The **SAP Fiori Tools - Page Map** provides a visual representation of the application's pages, navigations, and the service entities that it uses.
 The developer can add new navigations and pages, delete pages, and navigate to corresponding editing tools.

 The Page Map extension reads and updates the `app.json` file containing the navigation and pages information in a compact and technology independent notation.
 The file also serves as a simple text-based interface.
-It is generated on demand and can be accessed from the Application Modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the `Map` node's right-click context menu.
+It is generated on demand and can be accessed from the application modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the `Map` node's right-click context menu.
 The application descriptor (`webapp/manifest.json`) of the application will be updated automatically when the `app.json` is saved, and changes to the `webapp/manifest.json` will be converted to `app.json`.
 The `app.json` is virtual and will not be written to the project folder.

 #### Supported Templates of SAP Fiori Elements